Skip to content

 typescript

-constructor(packageName: string)
+constructor(packageName: string, publicKey?: string)

 Creates a new signer instance that will communicate with the specified native app.